scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 As described previously, the goal of SCION’s beaconing process in the control plane is to securely discover and disseminate paths between any two ASes.
 This section describes security considerations for SCION's Control Plane that focuses on *inter*-domain routing.
 SCION does not provide intra-domain routing, nor does it provide end-to-end payload encryption so these topics lie outside the scope of this section.

-This section focuses on three kinds of security risks in the control plane:
+This section discusses three kinds threats to the control plane:

 1. When an adversary controls one or all core ASes of an ISD and tries to manipulate the beaconing process from the top down (see [](#topdown-manipulate)).
 2. When "ordinary" (non-core) adversaries try to manipulate the beaconing process (see [](#manipulate-beaconing)).
 3. Denial of Services (DoS) attacks where attackers overload different parts of the infrastructure (see [](#dos-cp)).

-# Security Assumptions
+## Assumptions

-These security considerations make assumptions about the formal model of SCION implementation as follows:
+The following assumptions relate to these security considerations.
+It is assumed that:

 1. Every ISD contains at least one core AS.
-2. The physical links within an ISD are not partitioned and each AS can reach every other AS in the same ISD.
+2. ISDs are not internally partitioned, so that each AS can reach every other AS within its ISD.
-3. Customer-Provider relationships and their related links form a unidirectional hierarchical topology with cyclic relationships.
+3. Parent-Child links form a unidirectional hierarchical topology without cyclic relationships.

-An AS is described as 'honest' if its long-term keys are unknown to the attacker and it uses a unique interface identifier for each link.
-An honest path is one that only traverses honest ASes as follows:
+4. An AS is described as 'honest' if its private keys are unknown to the attacker and it uses a unique interface identifier for each link.
+An honest path is one that only traverses honest ASes.
+A honest segment is the one created by an honest AS.

+## Security Properties

+The properties to be provided by the SCION control plane are:

 - Connectivity - For every pair of honest ASes X and Y, X will eventually register enough segments to build at least one path (of any length) leading to Y.
-- Path Consistency - For every honest segment registered in any AS, its sequence of AS entries corresponds to a continuous path in the network of physical links and the network topology remains unchanged since the segment was first generated.
+- Path Consistency - For every honest segment registered in any AS, its sequence of AS entries corresponds to a continuous path in the network of inter-domain links and the inter-domain network topology remains unchanged since the segment was first generated.
 - Loop Freedom - For every honest segment registered in any AS, its sequence of AS entries contains no duplicates, including current and next ISD-AS and interfaces.
-- Beacon Authorization - For every honest segment registered in any AS and any AS X appearing on that segment (except for the previous one), AS X propagated a PCB corresponding to the segment prefix ending in its own entry to its successor AS on the segment.
+- Path Authorization - For every honest segment registered in any AS and any AS X appearing on that segment (except for the previous one), AS X propagated a PCB corresponding to the segment portion ending in its own entry to its successor AS on the segment.
-- Path Discoverability - For every directed honest path in the network of physical links, where all traversed ASes permit forwarding there exists at least one protocol execution that registers a segment containing or exactly matching this path, provided the involved physical links remain stable throughout the protocol execution.
+- Path Discoverability - For every directed honest path in the network of inter-domain links, where all traversed ASes permit forwarding there exists at least one protocol execution that registers a segment containing or exactly matching this path, provided the involved links remain stable throughout the protocol execution.

 ## Manipulation of the Beaconing Process by a Core Adversary {#topdown-manipulate}